bibboxen/bibbox/plugins/barcode/README.md

 # Example usage

+### Error handling
-Error handling (this will be emitted when the barcode scanner is not found).
+This will be emitted when the barcode scanner is not found.

 ```javascript
 bus.on('barcode.err', function(err) {
   console.log(err);
 });
 ```

-List available HID devices connected.
+### List available HID devices connected.
 ```javascript
 bus.on('bartest', function(data) {
   console.log(data);